-Benefits in the 2014 Scheme will be calculated based on the pensionable pay that is received in the Scheme year (1 April to 31 March) and not the pay due during that period.
+Benefits in the 2015 Scheme will be calculated based on the pensionable pay that is received in the Scheme year (1 April to 31 March) and not the pay due during that period.
 There is therefore no need to adjust pensionable pay on payment of arrears or other payments which are paid in the current pay period but not related to the current pay period.

-It is important to note, however, that when dealing with pre-2014 benefits under the old definition of pensionable pay, it will be necessary to allocate arrears to the period in time it was due when calculating "final pay".
-Also, any pensionable pay received after 31 March 2014 which relates to a period prior to 1 April 2014 should not be included in LGPS2014 cumulatives, but rather be allocated back to the period for which it is due.
+It is important to note, however, that when dealing with pre-2015 benefits under the old definition of pensionable pay, it will be necessary to allocate arrears to the period in time it was due when calculating "final pay".
+Also, any pensionable pay received after 31 March 2015 which relates to a period prior to 1 April 2015 should not be included in LGPS2015 cumulatives, but rather be allocated back to the period for which it is due.

-The pensionable pay for the pre-1 April 2014 element should be based on the 2008 Scheme definition of pensionable pay (e.g. excluding non-contractual overtime) and not the 2014 Scheme definition of pensionable pay (which would, for example, include non-contractual overtime) and the employee contribution rate should be that which applied pre-1 April 2014 also.
-It is permissible however to use the employer contribution rate applicable at the time of payment to both the pre- and post-1 April 2014 pensionable pay.
+The pensionable pay for the pre-1 April 2015 element should be based on the 2009 Scheme definition of pensionable pay and not the 2015 Scheme definition of pensionable pay and the employee contribution rate should be that which applied pre-1 April 2015 also (i.e. the rate that applied to them at the point in time their arrears are in respect of which would have been calculated at a whole-time equivalent rate).

+It is permissible however to use the employer contribution rate applicable at the time of payment to both the pre- and post-1 April 2015 pensionable pay.